testfairy/testfairy-ane/README.md

 5. Select `Flex Build Packaging` or `ActionScript Build Packaging**, select `Apple iOS`.
 Now select the **Native Extensions** tab.
 6. Make sure the **Package** checkbox is checked.

-If you are developing using Adobe Flex, add an import and a call to your `onApplicationComplete` method:
+If you are developing using Adobe Flex, add an import and a call to your `onApplicationComplete` method.
+For AS3 projects, add the code to your main function.

 ```
   import com.testfairy.AirTestFairy;